Jonathan Dowdall: Regency Hotel shooting

 In April 2021 he was charged with the murder of David Byrne.

-Both Dowdall and Gerry Hutch, who is also charged with the murder, claimed in judicial review before the High Court that trial before the Special Criminal Court would be unlawful and a breach of their fundamental rights because the court was acting as a permanent institution after being established on a temporary basis.
+Both Dowdall and Gerry Hutch, who was also charged with the murder, claimed in judicial review before the High Court that trial before the Special Criminal Court would be unlawful and a breach of their fundamental rights because the court was acting as a permanent institution after being established on a temporary basis.
 These were dismissed by Mr Anthony Barr, who ruled that the legislation was neither temporary nor had any temporal limit.
 Both Dowdall and Hutch sought leave to appeal the High Court decision to the Supreme Court.
 On 5 May 2022 a panel reserved judgement in both cases.
 The following day, the court president was told that Dowdall was also appealing Barr's judgement via the appellate court.
 After a request from counsel for the Attorney General, the case was adjourned until 1 July 2022, pending the Supreme Court decision.

 In September 2022 both Jonathan and his father Patrick pleaded guilty to facilitating the murder of David Byrne.

 On 3 October 2022 the Special Criminal Court was told that Jonathan Dowdall was willing to be a witness in the Regency shooting trial.
 The trial was adjourned for a week.
 Though Dowdall had been convicted of facilitating the murder, the charge of murder against him had been dropped.
 Dowdall is under Garda protection and is being assessed for the witness protection programme.